storyprotocol/documentation/docs/Developers/typescript-sdk/register-an-ip-asset.md

 This function needs an SPG NFT Contract to mint from.

-### 4a. :warning: What SPG NFT contract address should I use?
+### 4a. :question: What SPG NFT contract address should I use?

 For simplicity, you can use a public collection we have created for you on Aeneid testnet: `0xc32A8a0FF3beDDDa58393d022aF433e78739FAbc`.
-On Mainnet, you should **create your own** contract as described in the section below.
+On Mainnet, you should **create your own** contract as described in the "Using a custom ERC-721 contract" section below.

 <Accordion title="Using a custom ERC-721 contract" icon="fa-info-circle">
   Using a public collection we provide for you is fine, but when you do this for real, you should make your own NFT Collection for your IPs.
 You can do this in 2 ways: